 - A proposed procedure that is not approved at the Presidents Council Meeting will be returned to the responsible party for further review, revision, and possible presentation at a subsequent Presidents Council Meeting.

-- A policy that does not receive approval at the Presidents Council will be returned to the Policy Review Committee.
-The Policy Review Committee may choose to transmit the policy through the appropriate committee to the Board, noting the lack of approval of the Presidents Council.
+- A policy that does not receive approval at the Presidents Council will be returned to the responsible party.
+The responsible party may choose to transmit the policy through the appropriate committee to the Board, noting the lack of approval of the Presidents Council.

 - A policy approved by the Board of Regents will be effective on the date designated in the policy and will be posted to the TBR Policies and Procedures website no later than the effective date.